npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 The HTTP handler is good enough for now... let's return to SignupSheet.

-## Converting the Bean to an immutable data class
+## Converting the bean to an immutable data class

 Recall... we will make SignupSheet immutable, and then we will use the type system to make it impossible for client code to call methods when the object is in an inappropriate state.